WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly-Meetings.md

 #### Who did you help this week?

-* Play GA's game,it is really fun
+* helped AL to organize some paperworks and open data
-* helped AL to prepare and organized some paperworks and open data
+* introduce some open data to LW(an attendee in ABC2019)

 #### Who helped you this week?